PullNotifier Logo

 Advanced Action Configuration

-For more complex scenarios, here's an upgraded configuration:
+For more complex scenarios, here's an upgraded configuration that assigns different reviewers based on which files were changed:

 name: Smart Review Assignment